Udaipur City–Jaipur Vande Bharat Express

-The 20979/20980 Udaipur City - Jaipur Vande Bharat Express is India's 26th Vande Bharat Express train, which is running across the state of Rajasthan by connecting the city of Udaipur and terminating at the Pink City of Jaipur.
+The 20979/20980 Udaipur City - Jaipur Vande Bharat Express was India's 26th and the 1st defunct Vande Bharat Express train, which ran across the state of Rajasthan by connecting the city of Udaipur and terminating at the Pink City of Jaipur.
 This train was inaugurated on 24 September 2023 by Prime Minister Narendra Modi via video conference from New Delhi.

-Starting from 02 September 2024, this express train has reduced its frequency from 6 days to 3 days and has rake sharing with the newly launched Udaipur City - Agra Cantonment Vande Bharat Express which also runs on 3 days a week basis.
+Starting from 02 September 2024, this express train has reduced its frequency from 6 days to 3 days and had rake sharing with the formerly launched Udaipur City - Agra Cantonment Vande Bharat Express which also ran on 3 days a week basis.

 Overview

-This train is operated by Indian Railways, connecting Udaipur City, Rana Pratap Nagar, Mavli Jn, Chittaurgarh Jn, Bhilwara, Bijainagar, Ajmer Jn, Kishangarh and Jaipur Jn.
-It is currently operated with train numbers 20979/20980 on 3 days a week basis.
+This train was operated by Indian Railways, connecting Udaipur City, Rana Pratap Nagar, Mavli Jn, Chittaurgarh Jn, Bhilwara, Bijainagar, Ajmer Jn, Kishangarh and Jaipur Jn.
+It was formerly operated with train numbers 20979/20980 on 3 days a week basis.

 Rakes

-It is the twenty-fourth 2nd Generation and twelfth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It was the twenty-fourth 2nd Generation and twelfth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

 Service

-The 20979/20980 Udaipur City - Jaipur Jn Vande Bharat Express operates on Sun, Wed, Fri, covering a distance of 435 km in a travel time of 6 hours with an average speed of 69 km/h.
-The service has 7 intermediate stops.
-The Maximum Permissible Speed is 130 km/h.
+The 20979/20980 Udaipur City - Jaipur Jn Vande Bharat Express operated on Sun, Wed, Fri, covering a distance of 435 km in a travel time of 6 hours with an average speed of 69 km/h.
+The service had 7 intermediate stops.
+The Maximum Permissible Speed was 130 km/h.